Andrea Coyle’s Violin & Viola Studio, LLC

 Do not attend in person activities if you or any one in your household is sick, quarantined, or testing.

-You should not attend if your household has any of these symptoms:
+You should not attend in person if your household has any of these symptoms:

 Fever or chills